 Or if you prefer to enjoy the coast without getting your feet wet, why not hike and take in the views of the ocean instead?

-Make a day of it and head down south to the Fleurieu Peninsula where you can walk the Blowhole Beach Hike at Deep Creek Conservation Park (3.4 km, 2.5 hours return) or tackle one of the hikes at Newland Head Conservation Park, where you’ll see stunning views of Encounter Marine Park.
+Make a day of it and head down south to the Fleurieu Peninsula where you can walk the Blowhole Beach Hike at Deep Creek National Park (3.4 km, 2.5 hours return) or tackle one of the hikes at Newland Head Conservation Park, where you’ll see stunning views of Encounter Marine Park.

 2. Dust off the paddles and go kayaking